emiyasaki/TriadBalance/README.md

 It should be easy for any JavaScript programmer to embed this on a page.
 A full test suite and example code should assist in reuse.
 </p>
+This fork has a new method, `load_data(triadb, balance_vectors)`, where `triadb` is the reference to the Triad Balance and `balance_vectors` is an array of balance vectors.

+Also, the `initialize_triad_diagram()` also has a second optional boolean parameter if you want to just read the loaded data (in this case, the click is disabled).
+The default is `false`, i.e. any click inside the triangle will create the dot.

 # Usage